+To check your bos.pmapi level, at the command line, type:

+lslpp -l bos.pmapi

+To check your firmware level, at the command line, type:

-Check your bos.pmapi level by typing lslpp -l bos.pmapi, and your firmware level by typing lscfg -vp | grep -p Platform at the command line.
+lscfg -vp | grep -p Platform

 The chmod Command

 A change was made to the chmod command to allow the Set Group ID (SGID) bit on a directory to be changed using either symbolic or octal mode.
 If the filesystem object is a directory, the user may either specify the mode symbolically or use an explicit 4-character octal with a leading 0 (for example 0755) to remove the SGID bit.